Nova Scotia players cannot access a provincially regulated online casino. However, many residents use offshore platforms that accept NS players.

 Interac e-Transfer

-Interac e-Transfer was the most trustworthy payment option tested in Nova Scotia.
+Interac e-Transfer was the most trustworthy payment option we tested.
 Deposit times took 8-18 minutes.
 Withdrawals took 12-48 hours after approval, pending account verification.

 Credit and debit cards

 Credit and debit card deposits were sporadically accepted based on issuer policies.
-Credit card withdrawals were not offered at any of the casinos reviewed.
+Additionally, credit card withdrawals were not offered at any casino we reviewed.

 Cryptocurrency

 Bitcoin and other cryptocurrencies were faster than traditional banking options in most scenarios.
-Withdrawal times typically took 12–24 hours but required familiarity with cryptocurrency wallets, a common requirement when playing at bitcoin casinos.
+Withdrawal times typically took 12–24 hours.
+However, players require familiarity with cryptocurrency wallets, a common requirement when playing at bitcoin casinos.

 A note on NS banks for online gambling